 Educational video is a perfect fit with increasingly popular online education options, and with mass online courses, travel is no longer an issue.
 Students can be away from the classroom and using an iPhone with the iMovie app and can create their own educational videos and then share and view each other’s video assignments over the Internet.
 Students can watch and report their classmate’s videos as well, all this occurring outside of valuable classroom time.

-The 3 Phases of Educational Video Production
+The 3 Points of Educational Video Production

 By following the correct steps of video production, in the proper order, students and teachers alike will be able to create successful educational videos.
 Today, video does not have to be difficult to create, and it doesn’t have to be expensive either.
 The iMovie app for Apple products, (for either the Mac or an iOS mobile device such as iPhone), will work very well.
 Thanks to the advances in technology, cameras, microphones and editing apps are easy to acquire and use – an iPhone is all that’s needed to create a professional looking video today.